Velthuis

 See Devanagari transliteration for more information on comparing this and other such transliteration schemes.

-The scheme is also used for the transliteration of other Indic scripts and languages such as Bengali and Pali.
-Moreover, it is also used to transliterate the Roman characters with diacritics used to transliterate Indic scripts in contexts (such as emails) wherein the fonts with these characters cannot be used.
+The scheme is also used for the transliteration of other Indic scripts and languages such as Bengali and Pali. transliterate Indic scripts in contexts (such ashe fonts with these characters cannot be used.

 Transliteration scheme

 The Velthuis transliteration scheme is as given in the tables below.